NoMercy235/log-reports/README.md

         body: 'Plain text',
         html: 'Html text.
 Can be inline or path to file (in which case it has to be prepended by file://path/to/file', // file path not implemented yet.
         sendEmail: 'true/false', // helper so you're not spammed with emails in development.
-        debounceTime: '1000ms', // time to wait for changes over the watched location },
+        debounceTime: 1000, // time (in milliseconds) to wait for changes over the watched location },
     // Both paths have to already exist
     watchPath: '/path/to/watch/location',